 The course provides a theoretical and empirical foundation for the analysis of labor market.
 Topics to be covered include: labor supply and demand, minimum wages, migration, human capital and education production, labor market incentives, efficiency wage, and skill investment.
 Students should preferably have finished graduate level Microeconomic theory and Econometric Theory and Applications before taking this course.

 The course provides an overview of selected topics in industrial organization.
 Both theories and empirical approaches will be used.
 Court cases and legal materials will be used to illustrate the applications of various concepts in industrial organization.

 This course addresses the economic theory and empirics of corporate finance and governance.
 The goal is to help students understand major research issues in the field and develop their skills to apply theory to corporate finance practices.
 The course focuses on important topics such as capital structure, ownership structure, capital budgeting and corporate governance institutions.
 The course extensively uses the tools of game theory, information economics and microeconometrics.
 Students are recommended to take ECON5010/5011/5012 and ECON5120/5121/5122 before taking this course.

 This graduate course includes two parts.
 The first part provides elementary theories of monetary policy and fiscal policy, providing students a general framework for policy analysis.
 The second part mainly discusses the development of Chinese monetary policy and fiscal policy in the past three decades, the potential policy reform and its implications to the Chinese economy.
 In addition, how monetary policy and fiscal policy respond to financial crises or public health crises will be widely analyzed and discussed in this course.

 This is a course on special topics in Economics.
 The topic may change from one year to another.
-Class Topic in the academic year 2021/22: Economics and Data Science
+Class Topic in the academic year 2022/23: Economics of Social Networks

 *All courses carry 3 units.